Samizo-AITL/Rekiden/future/future_reconstruction_path_if_en.md

+---
+layout: default
+title: "Rebuilding the Future (If) – A Civic Blueprint after Crisis"
+---

 # 🌅 Rebuilding the Future (If) – A Civic Blueprint after Crisis

 **Setting**: The year is 2042, ten years after the Great Nankai Trough Earthquake.